Hi,

 Rich Raab was one of Mr. Chan's original students.

 I've been fortunate to know Rich since my childhood.
-My teacher now for 45 years.
+My teacher now for almost 50 years.

 I've had the pleasure of learning